szaitseff/szaitseff.github.io/README.md

 `discrete probability`
 `and more`

-#### Note: I opt out from courses 012-015 with credits from my Master degrees in Physics.
+**Note:** I opt out from courses 012-015 with credits from my Master degrees in Physics.
 What I actually need now is a refresher in Statistics.
-Therefore, I add here an exellent 'Statistical Reasoning' course by Stanford Online from the Data Science Curriculum of OSSU.
+Therefore, I add here an excellent 'Statistical Reasoning' course by Stanford Online from the [OSSU Data Science](https://github.com/open-source-society/data-science) Curriculum.

 ID# | Course | Completed | Proof
 :--: | :-- | :--: | :--: